markuslerner/Particular/README.md

 ### To Do

+- Add gpu acceleration for Align, Cohesion and Separate bevahiors as well
 - Create 3D flocking example
-- Create distance matrix for speed optimization
 - Add missing behaviors and params to all behaviors example
 - Consider writing behaviors as a plugin for matter.js
 - Create other shapes (box, polygon)